papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Conventional filtering algorithms center the local window on the target pixel.
 When a pixel lies near an edge, this centered window captures samples from both sides of the boundary.
 Averaging these dissimilar pixels blurs the edge.

-The algorithm evaluates multiple side windows, covering cardinal directions and corners, and selects the optimal window that minimizes the difference between the filtered mean and the reference pixel.
+The algorithm evaluates multiple side windows, covering cardinal directions and corners, and selects the optimal window that minimizes the local variance.
 By aligning the window boundary with the edge, the filter avoids sampling pixels from the opposite side of a boundary.

 The SWF framework supports various filter implementations: